 - Results from performing boosting and random forests on the fifteen-class gene expression data set in order to predict cancer versus normal (Binary classification) - The test error is displayed as a function of the number of trees.
 For the two boosted models, λ = 0.01.
-Depth-1 trees slightly outperform depth-2 trees, and both outperform the random forest, although the standard errors are around 0.02, making none of these differences significant - The test error rate for a single tree is 24% - In boosting, because the growth of a particular tree takes into account the other trees that have already been grown, smaller trees are typically sufficient.
+Depth-1 trees slightly outperform depth-2 trees, and both outperform the random forest - The test error rate for a single tree is 24% - In boosting, because the growth of a particular tree takes into account the other trees that have already been grown, smaller trees are typically sufficient.
 Using smaller trees can aid in interpretability as well; for instance, using stumps leads to an additive model (Exercise 2)